Judeo-Persian: Printing

 Beginning in the late 19th century, Jerusalem became a center for printing Judeo-Persian literature.
 Works from many genres were printed, as well as translations of non-Jewish works into Judeo-Persian.
 Some of the major figures in this movement included Jews from Central Asia such as Shimon Hakham.
-In 1917, a “Society for the Promotion of the Hebrew Language” was established in Tehran alongside a Judeo-Persian and Hebrew printing press.
+In 1917, a "Society for the Promotion of the Hebrew Language" was established in Tehran alongside a Judeo-Persian and Hebrew printing press.
 This group also published a Judeo-Persian newspaper, Ha-Ge'ulah.
 Two other Judeo-Persian newspapers were also published in Bukhara and Samarkand.

 Characteristics

 In the absence of a unified dialect of Persian spoken by Jews, Judeo-Persian refers to local dialects spoken by Jews.
-It is notable for its preservation of certain archaisms and incorporation of Hebrew words; however, this is less prominent than in other Jewish languages.
-Judeo-Median is often used to designate the group of dialects spoke by Jewish communities in Central Iran.

-Early Judeo-Persian writings displays various orthographies that sometimes demonstrate pronunciation differences from New Persian.
-It also preserves a transitional stage in certain linguistic features.
-For example, Early Judeo-Persian uses a preposition p (meaning either ‘to’, ‘by’, or ‘in’) that marks a transition from the Middle Persian’s pad and New Persian’s be.
+It is notable for its preservation of certain incorporation of Hebrew words; however, this is less prominent than in other Jewish languages.
+Judeo-Median is often used to designate the group of dialects spoken by Jewish communities in Central Iran.Early Judeo-Persian writings displays various orthographies that sometimes demonstrate pronunciation differences from Persian.
+It preserves a transitional stage in certain linguistic features.
 It also exhibits a variety of constructions for ezafe and for verbs in passive voice.
-In certain personal correspondence found in the Cairo Geniza, Persian is written using Hebrew script while the Arabic phrases included in these letters are written using the Arabic alphabet.
-Furthermore, these letter writers include Hebrew blessings and expressions.
 Judeo-Persian versions of the Bible do not follow Persian syntax, instead glossing the Hebrew word-for-word.